activitypods/activitypods/docs/src/content/docs/tutorials/create-your-first-social-app.md

 ```

 :::note
 We would like to find an alternative to MapBox so that the Pod provider can be launched without any environment variable.
-If you have some tips, let us know !
+If you have some tips, let us know!
 :::

 ## Run the Pod provider